ibm-cloud-docs/power-iaas/pricing.md

 | 1                       | $0.15 (shared uncapped)      | $106.06                  |
 | 1                       | $0.22 (shared capped)        | $159.14                  |
 {: caption="S1022 processor type pricing example" caption-side="bottom"}

+## Pricing for Global Replication Services
+{: #price-grs}

+The cost for the Global Replication Services (GRS) depends on the location where the replication-enabled volumes are active.
+When you create a replication-enabled volume, it is active in the location where it was created.
+When a failover event occurs, the auxiliary volume becomes the active volume.

+The following costs are calculated for replication-enabled volumes:

+- Cost of the basic services for the replication capability is based on the size of the replication-enabled volume under the part number `GLOBAL_REPLICATION_STORAGE_GIGABYTE_HOURS`.
+- Cost of the storage is equal to two times the size of the volumes against two different storage part numbers.
+This cost is based on the tier of the volume against the primary volume.

+Part numbers are used for calculating the cost of GRS based on the storage tier that is associated with the primary volume.

+The cost of the auxiliary volumes are not calculated separately and are part of the cost of primary volume.
+{: note}

+The cost of GRS is calculated for only one location at any point in time.
+The location where the volumes are not active does not incur any cost.
+If replication is broken among the primary or auxiliary volumes, the cost of the volumes is same as the normal volumes on both primary and secondary locations.
+The cost is calculated based on the size of the volume according to the tier and no cost is considered for replication capability.

 ## Pricing for shared processor pool
 {: #price-spp}